ksu-cs-textbooks/cis300/content/4-io/simple-text-file.md

 Many of the I/O tools provided by the .NET Framework are found in the [System.IO](http://msdn.microsoft.com/en-us/library/system.io.aspx) namespace.
-Note, however, that Visual StudioÃ‚Â® does not automatically provide a **using** directive for this namespace; hence, if you want to avoid the need to add the prefix "System.IO." to each type that you use from this namespace, you should add a **using** directive for it.
+Note, however, that Visual Studio® does not automatically provide a **using** directive for this namespace; hence, if you want to avoid the need to add the prefix "System.IO." to each type that you use from this namespace, you should add a **using** directive for it.
 One